Coolnut99/Coolnut-Tetris/README.md

 - A game over and reset.
 - A bit of extra-snarky text.

+6/18 UPDATE: Added statistics based on pieces added in play

 Controls (on keypad):
 Left/right to move piece left or right;
 Up to rotate;